Jingy2000/AITherapist/README.md

 Users using MacOS devices with Apple silicon should note that this application cannot utilize the mps backend for computation acceleration.
 This limitation is due to Docker operating as a virtual machine on MacOS, which does not support GPU-like hardware passthrough.
 2. **CUDA Device Support**:
 The application supports CUDA devices.
 For optimal performance, ensure that your device has at least 6GB of available memory.
 Note that memory usage might increase if extended conversations are processed.
-Note if you are running the app under WSL2, you need to [Installing the NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)
+Note if you are running the app under Linux, you need to [Installing the NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)
 4. **Model Management**:
     - Initial Download:
     Upon first selection, the application will automatically download the chosen models.